Guide to the York House Records, 1966-1979

 - Wilson House Records (Duke University Archives)

-[Identification of item], York House Records, University Archives, Duke University.
+[Identification of item], York House Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The York House Records were received by the University Archives as a transfer in 1977.